kioplato/SIGMOD-2023/README.md

 # Solution

-Cluster points and then exhaustively search each point's cluster for its 100 nearest neighbors.
+Perform clustering and then exhaustively search in the nearest clusters.

 # Runtimes

-Local machine is i7-1185G7 CPU (4 cores, 8 threads), 16GB RAM.\
+The benchmarks are performed on the local machine.\
+Local machine is AMD EPYC 16 vcpu cores and 32GB RAM.

+The evaluation is performed on the eval machine.\
-Eval machine is Azure Standard F32s_v2 (32 cores, ? threads), 64GB RAM.
+Eval machine is Azure Standard F32s_v2 (32 cores, 32 threads), 64GB RAM.

+The local machine is x2 slower than eval machine.\
+Baseline solution for 1m dataset requires 20min on eval and 37min on local.

 | Dataset | # Clusters | Recall | Runtime local | Runtime eval |
 |---------|------------|--------|---------------|--------------|